X

-This article is for informational purposes only and does not replace medical advice.
-Amoxicillin is a prescription medication.
-Never take antibiotics on your own initiative, stop early, or use someone else's course.
+This article is for information only and does not replace medical advice.
+Amoxicillin is prescription only.
+Never take antibiotics on your own initiative, stop them early, or take them from other people.

-Amoxicillin is one of the most widely prescribed antibiotics in the world and belongs to the WHO Access category — meaning it should be used as the first-line choice for many infections.
-The overview below shows the most important pharmacological data.
+Amoxicillin is one of the most prescribed antibiotics worldwide and belongs to the WHO category of Access antibiotics – the agents that should be used as first choice for many infections.
+The overview below shows the most important pharmacological key facts.

 | Property | Details |